Astros vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

+- The moneyline set for this matchup implies the Astros have a 50% chance of walking away with the win.

+- Houston and its opponents have hit the over in 54 of its 112 games with a total this season.

-- The Astros have an implied moneyline win probability of 58.3% in this game.
+- The Astros have an against the spread record of 8-8-0 in 16 games with a line this season.

-- Houston has played in 111 games with an over/under set, and have combined with its opponents to go over the total 54 times (54-56-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!